Slow Internet on Mac

 1. Restart your Mac and router

-Rebooting your Mac and Wi-Fi router can resolve various connectivity issues in a bid to help improve internet speed on Mac.
-If you're experiencing a slower internet connection on your Mac compared to other devices using the same Wi-Fi network, restarting both your laptop and router might fix this inconvenience.
+Rebooting your Mac and Wi-Fi router can resolve various connectivity issues in a bid to help improve the internet speed on Mac.
+It makes sense when it hasn't been turned off for a day or more.

 Here’s how to restart both your Mac and your Wi-Fi router: